dg5lp/FT8-Helper-2.6.1/README.md

 - Selection of CQ, S/P, XCHG and MIX mode by menas of selection menu instead of dedicated Start-SP and Start-CQ buttons
 - CQ+SP mode was re-named to XCHG-mode
 - New MIX-mode: Combined CQ/SP-mode.
 If no CQ calling stationa are available, it calls CQ.
 MIX-mode is available for Band-Hopping
+- New function: CQ=73.
+When in split-mode, the Helper can call stations sending 73 or RR73.
 - Invalid or unwanted endings (e.g. /R) can be excluded by entering */R
 - Exclude entries can be specified for both in- and outgoing calls or only for outgoing cals.
 - Example: #DL would prevent calling DL stations, but calls from DL stations would be accepted.